-Operating system surveillance is not enabled by default, allowing you to run operating systems that do not support this service processor option.
+Operating system surveillance is not enabled by default.
+This is to allow the user to run operating systems that do not support this SP option.

-You can also use Service Processor Menus and AIX Diagnostic Service Aids to enable or disable operating system surveillance.
+You can also use the service processor menus and the AIX diagnostic service aids to enable or disable operating system surveillance.

-For operating system surveillance to work correctly, you must set three parameters:
+For operating system surveillance to work correctly, you must set the following parameters: